China To Announce Name Of Its First Mars Rover - UrduPoint

 China To Announce Name Of Its First Mars Rover

-Nanjing, capital city of east China's Jiangsu Province, will host the main events marking this year's Space Day of China, Lyu Bo, a CNSA official, told a press conference on Monday.
+Nanjing, capital city of east China's Jiangsu Province, will host the main events marking this year's Space Day of China, Lyu Bo, a CNSA official, said in a press conference.

-The events include the opening ceremony, bilateral talks on the international lunar research station, and the fourth China Space Conference.
+The events include the opening ceremony, bilateral talks on the international lunar research station, and the fourth China Space Conference, China.org.cn reported .

 The name of China's first Mars rover will be announced at the opening ceremony on Saturday, Lyu said.